 They may also request documents to support exempt sales, such as resale certificates.
 At any time in the audit process, the auditor can ask for more information or documents, including bank statements and depreciation schedules.

 Auditors generally find discrepancies by comparing total sales recorded in your books to the total sales reported in your sales and income tax returns.
 However, they have other ways to find out if you made a mistake.

 They can observe your business and apply certain tests or procedures to make sure the sales and amount of sales tax is properly reported.
 Processes include:

 - Statistical sampling

 If you own a bar or restaurant, an auditor may even perform a “pour-over” test while undercover to confirm appropriate amounts are being dispensed.

 Auditors can also choose to contact your vendors directly for information.

 California Sales Tax Audit Procedures and Techniques

 The entire purpose of the audit is to ensure taxes are correctly calculated and reported.
-Through preliminary testing and looking at areas where taxes are commonly misplaced, the BOE may find an indication that an audit is not warranted.
+Through preliminary testing and looking at areas where taxes are commonly misplaced, the CDTFA may find an indication that an audit is not warranted.
 Auditors check for the accuracy and completeness of your records, whether the markup on the cost of goods is adequate, and whether the people preparing the tax returns understand tax laws and the rules and regulations for your particular business.

 Reasonable amounts are determined by the type of business you have, the nature of the premises, its location within the community, and other clues to your tax situation.
 Auditors also look at whether the amount of tax you report varies significantly when taxing periods are compared and whether you have a good record of preparing and filing your taxes correctly.